GreptimeTeam/docs/docs/reference/sql/create.md

-The `CREATE` keyword creates new databases or tables.
+`CREATE` is used to create new databases or tables.

 # CREATE DATABASE
 ## Syntax